ultimatesource/denovogear/denovogear-code/README.md

 For example
 	     `./denovogear auto dnm --ped sample.ped --bcf sample.bcf --snp_mrate 2e-10 --indel_mrate 1e-11`

-The indel mutation rate varies according to the length of the insertion or deletion, separate models are used for insertions and deletions.
-The two models were calibrated based on the indel observations from the 1000Genomes phase 1 data.
+The indel mutation rate prior is calculated based on the length of the insertion or deletion event, separate models are used for insertions and deletions.
+The two models are based on the indel observations from the 1000Genomes phase 1 data.

 The insertion mutation rate is modeled using the function log (mrate) = mu_scale * (-22.8689 - (0.2994 * insertionLength))